jonasbucherETH/sushi_internship/README.md

 ### Questions/Unclarities
 * Why is PC1 (axis) not bigger than PC2 if the axes are kept proportional?
+-> probably because of the one outlier in the samples

 ### TODO
 * Get rid of groupingVariables in code as much as possible
-* Take out rownames from datatable
+* Take out rownames from datatable - DONE
-* Change x3 & x4 to reasonable variable names
+* Change x3 & x4 to reasonable variable names - DONE

-# 13.02.2023 - Change outlier removal
+# 13.02.2023 -

 ### Notes & updates
-*
+* Use actionBttn (shinyWidgets) instead of actionButton (shiny default)

 ### Questions/Unclarities

 ### TODO
-* actioonButtons design
+* actionButtons design - (DONE)
-* Nicer table showing of which samples will be removed
+* Nicer table/text output showing which samples will be removed - DONE
 * Check app in Sushi
 * Update & extend Rmarkdown
+* Check DT for convenient functions